Biofeedback and Meditation Sessions

 Meditation's roots are in spiritual development and over the past several thousand years it has been shown to be the most effective tool for spiritual development.
 With time and regular practice, meditation can enable you to make profound progress on your spiritual path.

 6. Better relationships with others

 A regular meditation practice will help you become more aware and present.
-You'll be more aware of what is going on internally, and with the people that are around you.
+You will be more aware of what is going on internally and with the people that are around you.
 This can help you avoid stumbling into the patterns that can hurt relationships.

 7. Reduced stressful feelings

 Meditation helps reduce stressful feelings in two ways: First, it helps you relax and naturally release those stressful feelings.
 Secondly, by making you more aware of yourself and your environment, you become more aware of the triggers that can generate stress.
 Then by making conscious decisions, you can reduce the chance of those stressful feelings accumulating in the first place.